Early Assurance Program

 Candidates who decide (for whatever reason) not to continue with the Early Assurance Program but rather to apply via the regular admissions process to multiple schools are welcomed and encouraged to apply to Tufts School of Medicine as well.
 While the assurances of the Early Assurance Program would no longer apply, the Tufts School of Medicine Admissions Committee would be happy to consider regular-process applications from candidates in this situation.
 Please note that candidates who decide to apply to multiple schools via the regular admissions process will need to consult with their college premedical advisor for information and advice regarding the timetable and requirements of the regular admissions process.

 Admission to the Early Assurance Program is a conditional admission to a specific Tufts School of Medicine entering class, i.e., the class that matriculates two years after the application year.
-For example, a candidate who applies successfully in the spring of 2021 will be offered a conditional admission to the Tufts School of Medicine class that enters medical school in August 2023.
+For example, a candidate who applies successfully in the winter/spring of 2023 will be offered a conditional admission to the Tufts University School of Medicine class that enters medical school in July 2025.
 If a candidate who has met all Early Assurance Program requirements and has received a formal admission to Tufts School of Medicine wishes to take a year off after college before enrolling in medical school, he or she would need to submit a formal request for a deferred matriculation.
 The Admissions Committee considers such requests on a case-by-case basis.

 While an Early Assurance Program participant may postpone his or her enrollment year by requesting and receiving a deferral, under no circumstances can he or she advance the enrollment year.
 If an Early Assurance program participant were to graduate from college after three years of study instead of the traditional four (i.e., one year after applying to the Early Assurance Program), that student may not enroll at Tufts School of Medicine a year ahead of schedule.
 Students who expect to graduate from college in three years and who wish to enroll in medical school immediately after graduation are encouraged to meet with their premedical advisor for information and advice.
 Students in this situation are eligible to apply to Tufts School of Medicine via Early Decision or regular process.